 One of the great excitements in following basketball recruiting this time of year is seeing a new face "blow up" in the eyes of recruiting services and college coaches.
-Top 100 and 200 lists have to be reshuffled, and the recruiting board in head coaches' offices have to be redrawn.
+Top 100 and 200 lists have to be reshuffled, and the recruiting boards in head coaches' offices have to be redrawn.
 For Stanford fans, who follow a small list of players because of the school's admissions restrictions, the exuberance is compounded when a new prospect explodes onto the scene.
-Instead of perhaps one four-star recruit at a given position that Stanford could pursue, a new find might double that number to a pair.
+Instead of perhaps one four-star recruit at a given position that Stanford could pursue, a new find might double that number.

-With two commits in the bag and just a handful of elite prospects remaining for the final three scholarships in this 2005 class, it is big news to see Canadian power forward Ryan Wright emerge onto the scene.
-After seeing him play at the NBA Players Association Camp in Richmond (Va.) in late June, TheInsiders' Dave Telep launched the 6'9" relative unknown to the #55 position in the rising senior class.
+With two commits in the bag and just a handful of elite prospects remaining for the final three scholarships in the 2005 class, it is big news to see Canadian power forward Ryan Wright emerge onto the scene.
+After seeing him play at the NBA Players Association Camp in Richmond (Va.) in late June, TheInsiders' Dave Telep launched the 6-foot-9 relative unknown to the No. 55 position in the rising senior class.

 Cardinalmaniacs™ should be excited, but they also may wonder about how this public erruption has affected Wright's list of suitors.
 It is no surprise that more schools have jumped onto this Loyola Catholic standout's bandwagon, but both the recruit and his father say that they will mostly remain loyal to the schools that were there before he dazzled earlier this month at the Nike All-American Camp.

 "We're not really adding to our top five list," says father Michael Wright - who named for The Bootleg last month a leading quintet of Michigan, Michigan State, UCLA, Stanford and Wisconsin.
 "We are still sticking with who has been with us before."